15 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you must be off pyridoxine for at least 24 hours before joining.
 You will continue taking P5P as prescribed by your doctor.

-Is Pyridoxal Phosphate generally safe for humans?
+Is there any evidence suggesting that Pyridoxal Phosphate is likely to be safe for humans?

 This trial is for patients with a confirmed genetic diagnosis of PNPO deficiency, who have their seizures typically controlled by taking oral P5P regularly.
 Both male and female patients can join if they've been on P5P for at least 30 days.
 Those previously treated unsuccessfully with pyridoxine may also participate but must not have taken it in the last 24 hours.
 Consent is required.